apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ## Debug Points in Regression Test

-In community CI system, `enable_debug_points` configuration of FE and BE are set to true.
+In community CI system, `enable_debug_points` configuration of FE and BE are set to true.<br>
-The Regression test framework also provides methods to activate and deactivate perticular debug point, they are declared as below:
+The Regression test framework also provides methods to activate and deactivate perticular debug point, <br>
+they are declared as below:
 ```groovy
 // name is the debug point to activate, params is a list key-value pairs passed to debug point
 def enableDebugPointForAllFEs(String name, Map<String, String> params = null);